AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ### Referencing Vault Variables from Unencrypted Variables

-We could use the variables as they are right now with all the unsecure variables being in the vars file and all the secure variables being in the valut file.
-However this does make it difficult to keep track of the variables.
-That's why I'll be refercing the variables in the vault file inside the vars file.
+We could use the variables as they are right now with all the unsecure variables being in the vars file and all the secure variables being in the vault file.
+However, this does make it difficult to keep track of the variables.
+That's why I'll be referring the variables in the vault file inside the vars file.
 To do that open the vars file and make the following changes.
-It's not necessary to add a comment section seperated the nonsensitve and sensitive variables, but it does make it clear which vars are coming from the vault file.
+It's not necessary to add a comment section separated the non-sensitive and sensitive variables, but it does make it clear which vars are coming from the vault file.

 ```powershell
 vi group_vars/win/vars